Intermediate-mass fragments from fission and multifragmentation in the spallation of 136Xe: Discussion

 The production cross section of evaporation residues (in this case we consider any evaporation pattern where intermediate mass fragments are not produced by fission in the first decay steps) varies monotonically as a function of the mass number in agreement with the expectation that also the excitation energy of the hot fragments has a monotonic dependence (see fig.~\ref{fig1}).
 In this respect, the fact that the mass distribution of evaporation residues does not extend monotonically towards the lightest masses is an additional indication that intermediate-mass fragments are not fed by evaporation residues.
 We may remark that this conclusion, clearly suggested by the production cross sections, can not be inferred from the velocity spectra.
 There is in fact a gradual transition between the shape of the velocity distributions of the heaviest intermediate-mass fragments, which are dominated by the multifragmentation mode and which are almost gaussian, and the gaussian-like spectra of the evaporation residues.
 For this reason, in lighter systems like $^{56}$Fe$+p$~\cite{Napolitani04}, where intermediate-mass fragments and evaporation residues do not occupy distinguishable regions of the production cross-section distribution, we could not identify the transition between the two processes from a similar experimental analysis.

+As a result of this section we can deduce the proportions between the different decay modes in the total reaction cross section of the system $^{136}$Xe$+p$.
 In ref.~\cite{Napolitani07} a total reaction cross section of $1393\pm 72$~[mb] was obtained.
 We supposed that the Coulomb-hole mode corresponds essentially to binary splits.
 Although the production of the heavy fragments in the binary splits could not be disentangled, it must be equal to the contribution of the corresponding light partners, which we measured for the greatest part, till $A=30$, where the production cross section already drops to very small values.
 Under this assumption, the portion of total cross section related to the Coulomb-hole mode could be deduced: we found a value of $59.0\pm 3.7$~[mb].
 The Weisskopf calculation of residues which evaporated protons, neutrons and alpha particles gives an indicative estimation of the corresponding fraction of total cross section of around 90\%.
 The contribution of the multifragmentation mode can not be deduced because neither the fragment multiplicity of the process, nor the total yield of this mode could be deduced from the measurement.
 The sum of the production cross sections related to the multifragmentation mode which were measured up to silicon is of $8.6\pm 0.6$~[mb].
 By subtracting the measured contribution of the Coulomb-hole mode and the calculated fraction of evaporation residues to the measured total reaction cross section we estimate an indicative cross section of around $35/\langle M\rangle$~[mb] for the multifragmentation mode, where $\langle M\rangle$ is the corresponding mean fragment multiplicity, supposed to be larger than two.